City opens temporary inclement weather shelter

 The City of Dallas will open a temporary inclement weather shelter at the Kay Bailey Hutchison Convention Center for those experiencing homelessness in anticipation of below freezing temperatures.

 The shelter will operate as an overflow shelter, supplementing the city’s area shelters once they reach capacity.
-The overflow shelter will open at 5:30 p.m. on Monday, November 11 and close at 7:30 a.m. on Tuesday, November 12.
-It will reopen on Tuesday, November 12 at 5:30 p.m. and close on Wednesday, November 13 at 7:30 a.m.
+The temporary shelter will open at 5:30 p.m. on Tuesday, December 10 and closes at 7:30 a.m. on Wednesday, December 11.

 “Homelessness in freezing temperatures is dangerous.
 Every year, we have people experiencing homelessness who literally freeze to death” said Council Member Cara Mendelsohn, City Council District 12.
 “Just like we mobilized to care for people when the tornado hit, I’m proud the City of Dallas is stepping up to care for our homeless residents to make sure they are safe in extreme weather.”